nutanix-japan/ncsc-labs-core/lab4/lab4.rst

    - Choose to create new entity to restore to a new VM.
 (Prefix: Nutanix-Clone-)
    - Look at VMs to see there are new VMs restore from your snapshots

-#.
-Overwrite Existing Entities (remember to use a clone to have a copy of your VM):

-   - Choose to overwrite your VM while online
-   - The VM should boot into the VM at the point in time of the snapshot

 Self Service Restore (SSR)
 ---------------------------